ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ### Upload Extensions {#upload-extensions}

-Each UploadReq carries a list of extensions that clients may use to convey additional, authenticated information in the report.
+Each Report carries a list of extensions that clients may use to convey additional, authenticated information in the report.
 [OPEN ISSUE: The extensions aren't authenticated.
 It's probably a good idea to be a bit more clear about how we envision extensions being used.
 Right now this includes client attestation